About Southside Middle School

 Ms. Beverly Greene - Principal

-Mr. Dennis Pate - Assistant Principal
+Mr. Travis Spears - 7th Grade Assistant Principal

-Mrs. Jonté Singletary - Assistant Principal
+Mrs. Jonté Singletary - 8th Grade Assistant Principal

 Profile